 Kathy

-Meet Kathy – Interior Designer & Window Treatment Fabricator
+Meet Kathy – Window Treatment Fabricator

 When not spending time with her grandchildren Kathy enjoys visiting with family and friends, reading and culinary exploration with her daughter.